BgeeDB/bgee-unil/src/markdown/support/Download-files/rnaSeqProcExprValues.md

 ##### <a name="detection-flag-column-15"></a>Detection flag (column 15)
 The Detection flag column provides an informative classification of a `Gene ID` (column 4) being classified as present or absent.
-The flag present means that the gene is actively expressed and absent means that the gene is not actively expressed.
+The flag present means that the gene is actively expressed, and absent means that the gene is not actively expressed.
 The genes are classified as present or absent based on `pValue` (column 16) cutoff.

 ##### <a name="pvalue-column-16"></a>pValue (column 16)